eyolfson/research-2016-ecoop-artifact/README.md

 The next subsections give examples of how we obtained the results in the paper.

-### Ninja
+### Protobuf

-In this case, as part of the build process, the tests are run.
-Therefore the `ninja-build.log.XXXXX` shows what violations occur as part of the test suite.
+Similar to the Ninja example above, tests are run as part of the build process.
-If you open this file and observe it, the first non-standard library portion of the stack trace should be in `src/disk_interface_test.cc:226:3` matching the results of the paper.
-There should be 4 unique source locations, starting in the standard library, for all violations.
-To determine them, which is done for all other experiments, do the following:
+So you may do the following:

     cd ~/experiments
+    python build.py protobuf
-    python group.py ninja-build
+    python grooup.py protobuf-build

-This will group the raw results into unique locations and also give the dynamic violation count.
+These results should be comparable to `~/results/protobuf.txt` after organization.

+### LevelDB

+Similar to above, tests are run as part of the build process.

 ### Fish

+We obtained the Fish results by running the shell, following these steps:

     cd ~/experiments
     python build.py fish